Usage (Compose Module)

 Row {

-Text(text = stringResource(tolgee, R.string.selected_locale, locale.language))
+Text(text = stringResource(tolgee, R.string.selected_locale, currentLocale.language))

 Button(onClick = { tolgee.setLocale("en") }) {